Information for tenants and prospective tenants

 You will be sent a letter telling you of the owner’s intentions.
 Your Property Manager will discuss suitable access for potential buyers and, with your agreement, form a plan for this arrangement.

-If the property is sold and the buyer requires vacant possession, you will be given 42 days written notice.
-If you decide to leave earlier you are bound by the Residential Tenancies Act to give 21 days’ written notice to the landlord.
+If the property is sold and the buyer requires vacant possession, you will be given 90 days written notice if you are on a periodic tenancy.
+If you decide to leave earlier you are bound by the Residential Tenancies Act to give 28 days’ written notice to the landlord.

 In many cases buyers are pleased to keep you on as a tenant, so it is important to talk with your Property Manager before making a decision about staying or leaving.